-In addition to data on inspection findings, the 2019 survey gathered information about IFIAR Members' inspection reporting practices.
-Local laws, regulations, and practices determine the extent to which inspection results can be disclosed to parties other than the inspected firms, for example reported publicly or to audit committees.
+Reporting inspection results: Local laws, regulations, and practices determine the extent to which inspection results can be disclosed to parties other than the inspected firms (for example, reported publicly or to audit committees).
+The following summarizes the number of surveyed Members that report inspection results to various stakeholders.